jochasinga/filecoin.js/documentation/src/02-installing.md

 ## Browser

-For using Filecoin.js library in broswer, include the core library in your HTML file and you're ready to go!
+For using Filecoin.js library in browser, include the core library in your HTML file and you're ready to go!

 ```html
 <script type="text/javascript" src="https://unpkg.com/filecoin.js"></script>